clarkgriswold/Envariable/README.md

 ENVARIABLE
 ----------

-##### A better way to keep environment variables outside of your project -- and outside of version control -- while keeping them available to the CLI (e.g., cron jobs).
+##### Keep environment variables outside of your project -- and outside of version control -- while keeping them available to the CLI (e.g., cron jobs).

 ##### Why does this exist?